-We want students to be successful!
-While most dual credit courses that colleges offer will count for a number of college credits, they may not fulfill requirements for a specific major or help students achieve their college goals.
-Students will meet with a academic Sophomore Start advisor to develop a personalized degree plan that fits their individual degree choice and personal goals based on the courses available at their high school.
+While most dual credit courses that institutions offer will count for a number of college credits, they may not fulfill requirements for a specific major or help students achieve their college goals.
+Students will meet with a Sophomore Start advisor to develop a personalized degree plan that fits their degree interests and personal goals based on the courses available at their high school.
 The degree plan will ensure that courses taken while in high school will apply seamlessly toward a degree at Boise State University.

-Sophomore Start participants will meet at least once each semester with a Boise State Concurrent Enrollment advisor to develop and maintain a 30-credit degree plan
+Sophomore Start participants will meet at least once each academic year with a Concurrent Enrollment advisor to develop and maintain a 30 credit degree plan

 Advising sessions for new Sophomore Start students will examine the outlook of when and where students may take college-level courses to reach 30 credits.
 Each year during a students high school tenure will be discussed, and the Sophomore Start advisor will provide information regarding potential summer course options.
 Sessions are approximately 45 minutes and take place at the Concurrent Enrollment office (220 E. Parkcenter Blvd) or at a Boise State satellite location (Meridian or Nampa).
 Considering the strong commitment that taking 30 college credits in high school can be it is recommended that parent(s) or guardian(s) attend the first advising session.

 Students who begin Sophomore Start in their junior year will follow the advising structure above.
 Returning Sophomore Start students will meet with an advisor to gauge which classes will be taken during their final two years of high school.
 The Sophomore Start advisor will provide an updated list of available courses at one’s high school, while also considering summer course options that will lead into the final year of participation.